6 Loading data

 All three input files (dat_input, par_input, set_input) and model-specific set mappings are required. time_steps is required for intertemporal models.

 Compatible input files are currently limited to those produced by the Global Trade Analysis Project (GTAP).
-Although the most recent database releases are proprietary, GTAP has consistently open-accessed databases two versions out (GTAP 10 database as of the current GTAP 12 release).
+Although the most recent database releases are proprietary, GTAP has consistently made databases publicly available two versions behind the current release (GTAP 10 as of the current GTAP 12 release).

 In order to access the freely available database, users will need to register with GTAP and download the “FlexAgg” format.
 For GTAP 10 this is accessible under the “GDyn Data Base” entry in the GTAP 10 “Satellite Data and Utilities” section here.
-For paying GTAP members, the current teems version is capable of handling the “FlexAgg” format for GTAP Databases 10 and 11.
+For paying GTAP members, the current teems version is capable of handling the “FlexAgg” format for GTAP Databases.

 The following command will load data consistent with the standard GTAP model, using broad aggregations for regions, commodities, and endowments.
-Users will need to specify the location of data ("path/to/flexAgg11c17/gsdfdat.har" placeholder).
+Users will need to specify the location of data ("v7_data/gsdfdat.har" placeholder).

 REG = "big3",